 Abby earned a B.A. from Cornell University, where she was a member of the nationally-ranked Division I Women’s Lacrosse team.
 She received her J.D. and Certificate of Environmental Law from Pace University School of Law, cum laude, being presented with the prestigious Henry M. Feldschuh Environmental Law Award upon graduation for her leadership in and dedication to environmental law.

-When not working to protect Pennsylvania’s natural resources, Abby enjoys being outdoors and exploring them.
+When not working to protect Pennsylvania’s natural resources, Abby enjoys being outdoors and exploring them with her family.

 As the Field Coordinator for Upper Bucks County, Donna engages with the community to identify and mobilize around local environmental issues.
 She recruits, trains, and manages volunteers for conservation projects and advocacy work so that we can progress towards a more equitable and sustainable Pennsylvania.

 Donna holds a B.A. in Political Science and Writing from Moravian College and a M.A. in Women’s History from Sarah Lawrence College, where she focused her studies on the history of social movements.

 Inspired by her academic studies to become an intentional agent of social and environmental justice, Donna completed two terms of service with the Student Conservation Association in Utah and California, one term with the California Conservation Corps in Yosemite National Park, and served for one year as an AmeriCorps VISTA in Winooski, Vermont, supporting the local refugee resettlement program.